vncnz/muninn/README.md

 - Add comparisons between different time ranges stats (current vs previous)? (partially replaced by history charts?)
 - Add the ability to reset a song counter or ignore a song/artist
 - Add the ability to merge one song listening time into another

-### New layout (TODO)
-- Tabs for mode selection: one view if using halfscreen, two views if using fullscreen
-- Three available views: lyrics, rankings, history graphs

 ## Recommended IDE Setup